-Art.
-71. Musical groups and bands of the armed forces of the State may perform musical pieces or portions of musical works in public without payment of any fees in respect of copyright, provided the performance is not made for profit.
+71. Bands of the armed forces of the State may perform musical pieces or portions of musical works in public without payment of any fees in respect of copyright, provided the performance is not made for profit.

-PART II PROVISIONS ON NEIGHBORING RIGHTS
+PART II

-Chapter I Rights Relating to the Production of Phonographic Records and of Analogous Contrivances the following Articles, to reproduce, by whatever duplication process, and distribute the records or devices he has produced.
-The right of distribution shall not be exhausted on the territory of the European Union, unless the first marketing of the phonogram was carried in a Member State of the European Union by the producer or with his authorization.
+Chapter I Rights Relating to the Production of Phonographic Records and of Analogous Contrivances

+72.-(1) Without prejudice to the rights afforded authors by Part I of this Law, the producer of a phonograph record or of any similar device for reproducing sounds or voices shall have the exclusive right, for the period and under the conditions laid down in the following Articles, to reproduce, by whatever duplication process, and distribute the records or devices he has produced.
+The right of distribution shall not be exhausted on the territory of the European Union, unless the first marketing of the phonogram was carried out in a Member State of the European Union by the producer or with his authorization.